yie1d/pydoll/docs/en/deep-dive/network/http-proxies.md

 3. **Proxy verifies** by computing same hash and comparing

 **Security Improvements over Basic:**

 - Password never transmitted (only hash)
 - Replay protection (nonce changes each challenge)
 - Integrity protection (hash includes method and URI)

 **Remaining Issues:**

 - MD5 is cryptographically weak (rainbow table attacks)
 - No encryption (content still visible if not using TLS)
 - Complex to implement correctly

 !!! tip "Digest with SHA-256"
     RFC 7616 (2015) updated Digest to support SHA-256 instead of MD5, addressing the cryptographic weakness.
-However, support is still limited—many proxies only implement MD5.
+However, support is still limited.
+Many proxies only implement MD5.

 #### NTLM: Windows-Integrated Authentication